dom-sec/100-Days-Of-Rust/README.md

 # How to Participate
 Fork this repository and create a new branch to track your progress.
+In the exercise folder create a new crate with `cargo new <exercise_name>_<username>` (i.e. convert_ages_to_days_smorci).
+Submit PR with exercises and ask for reviews.
+Be proactive in reviews.
 Commit to coding and learning Rust for at least an hour every day for 100 days.
 Share your progress on social media with the hashtag #100DaysOfRustCodingChallenge and tag @LiveGray on Twitter.
 We encourage you to share your progress and ask questions in the Discussions section of this repository.

 # Rules
 - The main rule is: Code at least an hour every day (don't skip weekends/holidays)

+- The other main rule is: Be active everyday on the fork (you don't have to finish an exercise every day)

+- Write tests for yourself!
+Test driven development is productive and useful

 - Choose an area of Rust you wan't to learn or improve